Supersymmetric truncation of N=3 dilaton Weyl multiplet: Discussions

 Supersymmetry truncation procedure relates multiplets in conformal supergravity theories with higher supersymmetries to multiplets with lower supersymmetries.
 For example, $\NN=3$ standard Weyl multiplet is related to $\NN=4$ standard Weyl multiplet \cite{Hegde:2021rte}, $\NN=2$ standard Weyl multiplet is related to $\NN=3$ standard Weyl multiplet \cite{Aikot:2024cne} and $\NN=1$ standard Weyl multiplet is related to $\NN=2$ standard Weyl multiplet \cite{Yamada:2019ttz} via appropriate supersymmetric truncation procedure.
 We also know that the Weyl multiplet can appear in two variants: standard and dilaton, in conformal supergravity theories.
 Hence, it is natural to explore the supersymmetric truncation procedure on dilaton Weyl multiplets similar to what has been done for the standard Weyl multiplets in the literature.

 As a case study, we implement the supersymmetric truncation procedure on the $\NN=3$ dilaton Weyl multiplet which realizes an $SU(2)\times U(1) \times U(1)$ R-symmetry \cite{Adhikari:2025wwb}.
 This truncation procedure can be carried out in two inequivalent ways.
-We focus on a particular truncation procedure which breaks the $SU(2)$ part of the R-symmetry to $U(1)$.
-This results in a gravity multiplet of the $\NN=2$ theory that realizes an $U(1)\times U(1)\times U(1)$ local symmetry instead of the $SU(2)\times U(1)$ R-symmetry and has $32+32$ degrees of freedom.
+One of the truncation procedure does not break any of the R-symmetries of the $\NN=3$ dilaton Weyl multiplet and results in an $\NN=2$ vector-dilaton Weyl multiplet and the vector multiplet which we have shown explicitly in subsection-\ref{susytrunc1}.
+The second truncation procedure breaks the $SU(2)$ part of the R-symmetry to $U(1)$.
+This results in a gravity multiplet of the $\NN=2$ theory that realizes an $U(1)\times U(1)\times U(1)$ local symmetry instead of the $SU(2)\times U(1)$ R-symmetry and has $32+32$ degrees of freedom as shown in subsection-\ref{susytrunc2}.
 Such a multiplet is not known in the literature for $\NN=2$ conformal supergravity.
 The only two Weyl multiplets known for $\NN=2$ conformal supergravity are the standard Weyl multiplet \cite{deWit:1979dzm} and the dilaton Weyl multiplet \cite{Butter:2017pbp} which carries $24+24$ components and realizes an $SU(2)\times U(1)$ R-symmetry.
-In order to gain a better understanding of the multiplet arising from the supersymmetric truncation, we perform an independent construction in $\NN=2$ conformal supergravity.
+In order to gain a better understanding of the multiplet arising from the second truncation procedure, we perform an independent construction in $\NN=2$ conformal supergravity in section-\ref{N2const}.
 In this construction, we couple an $\NN=2$ scalar-tensor multiplet \cite{Aikot:2024cne} with the standard Weyl multiplet and use one of the scalars of the scalar tensor multiplet to break the $SU(2)$ R-symmetry to $U(1)$.
 As a result, the R-symmetry becomes $U(1)\times U(1)$.
 This combines with an already existing $U(1)$ gauge symmetry in the scalar tensor multiplet, corresponding to the ``central-charge transformation'' to give us a $U(1)\times U(1)\times U(1)$ local symmetry which is also what was obtained using the supersymmetry truncation procedure.
 The resulting multiplet carries $32+32$ components which is equal to the components of the multiplet arising from the supersymmetric truncation procedure.
 The gauge field corresponding to the central-charge $U(1)$ originating from the scalar tensor multiplet is a dependent gauge field which confirms with the gauge field of one of the $U(1)$ coming from the supersymmetric truncation of the $\NN=3$ dilaton Weyl multiplet.
-These suggests that the multiplet arising from the supersymmetric truncation and the multiplet independently constructed in the $\NN=2$ theory are equivalent and in fact we explicitly show the equivalence between the two multiplets.
+These suggests that the multiplet arising from the supersymmetric truncation and the multiplet independently constructed in the $\NN=2$ theory are equivalent and in fact we explicitly show the equivalence between the two multiplets in section-\ref{Relation}.